 you are making a favor to your body because you give it the better fats.
 Your body is your temple, right?
 Keep the temple strong and stable and it will be grateful.
 Healthy fats will come from fats as the fats in the plant-based diet.

-Now, you can easily differentiate between good and bad fats on your next trip to the market.
+Now, you can easily distinguish between good and bad fats on your next trip to the market.

-The minimum of 20% is to ensure adequate consumption of total energy, essential fatty acids, and again fat-soluble vitamins and prevent atherogenic dyslipidemia (low high-density lipoprotein cholesterol (HDL-C), high triglyceride-rich lipoproteins) which occurs with low-fat, high carbohydrate diets and increases the risk of coronary heart disease.
+The minimum of 20% is to make sure you have an adequate consumption of total energy, essential fatty acids, and again fat-soluble vitamins and limit atherogenic dyslipidemia (low high-density lipoprotein cholesterol (HDL-C), high triglyceride-rich lipoproteins) which happens with low-fat, high carbohydrate diets and increases the risk of coronary heart disease.

-The maximum of 35% was based on limiting saturated fat and also the observation that individuals on higher-fat diets consume more calories, resulting in weight gain.
+The maximum of 35% was based on limiting saturated fat and also the conclusion that people on higher-fat diets consume more calories, resulting in weight gain.

 Now, let’s see Why is that important?